greggersaurus/OpenSteamController/README.md

 ## [Pilatomic Steam Controller Singer](https://gitlab.com/Pilatomic/SteamControllerSinger)

 * Example of using the haptics to play music.
-* Example of code written in C using libusb.
+* Example of PC side code written in C using libusb.
-* Downside is that it takes over controller when playing custom music and requires PC to constantly be sending Notes.
+* Downside is that this takes over the controller when playing custom music and requires the PC to constantly be sending Notes.

 ## [HID Joy-Con Whispering](https://github.com/shinyquagsire23/HID-Joy-Con-Whispering)